tartley/tartley.github.io/_posts/2010-01-03-use-light-opacity-rgba-to-fix-halo-artifacts-along-edges-of-textures.md

 Storing RGBA values in this format is known as *light-opacity RGBA,* and it gives us a new interpretation of the meaning of the RGBA values.
-Previously, the RGB told us the color of the texture's pixel, but did not tell us how much this color would be used to affect the destination
+Previously, the RGB told us the color of the texture's pixel, but did not tell us how much this color would be used to affect the destination.
-- we have to look at the alpha to determine that.
-Now, using the new blending mode, we can interpret the RGB values to literally mean how much R and G and B is added to the destination.
-Similarly, the A value is now only used to diminish whatever existing color is currently at the destination.Â  It is not used to scale the source RGB before applying it to the destination.
+We have to look at the alpha to determine that.

+Now, using the new
+blending mode, we can interpret the RGB values to literally mean how much R and G and B is added to the destination.
+Similarly, the A value is now only used to diminish whatever existing color is currently at the destination.
+It is not used to scale the source RGB before applying it to the destination.
 The A value can now be interpreted to mean 'what proportion of the existing destination color is visible through the overwritten source color'.